 What should I do if my bin goes missing?

 If the bin isn’t at your usual collection point, check other nearby areas of your road.
 Sometimes bins reappear because someone has mistakenly taken the wrong bin after collection.
-If your bin is still missing, contact the waste helpline on 01629 761122.
+If your bin is still missing, complete our online form.